Child Tax Credit and the Credit for Other Dependents

 2021

 For tax year 2021 only, the Additional Child Tax Credit is not applicable for qualifying children since the entire amount of the child tax credit is refundable, but the old law will apply in 2022 and thereafter.
-However, the Additional Child Tax Credit can be claimed by taxpayers in 2021 if they did not qualify for the refundable child tax credit because of residency requirements.
+However, the Additional Child Tax Credit can be claimed by taxpayers in 2021 if they did not qualify for the refundable child tax credit due to residency requirements.
 An alternative way of calculating the Additional Child Tax Credit can be found in Part II-B of Form 8812, Credits for Qualifying Children and Other Dependents if the taxpayer has 3 or more children and paid Social Security and Medicare taxes exceeding their earned income credit.

 2020 and 2022

-Because of the Covid-19 pandemic, the Consolidated Appropriations Act for 2021 (H.R.
+Due to the Covid-19 pandemic, the Consolidated Appropriations Act for 2021 (H.R.
 133), signed into law on December 27, 2020, allows taxpayers to substitute 2019 earned income for 2020 earned income for both the Earned Income Tax Credit and for the Additional Child Tax Credit, if it is better to do so, but this substitution may not be used to calculate any other tax items, such as gross and taxable income.

 The American Rescue Plan Act (ARPA): Enhanced Child Tax Credit for 2021 Only